A Complete 70+ Website Design Questionnaire to Impress Clients

 What words or phrases will they search for in Google?

-This is just dumbing down the concept of keyword research and understanding what the client perceives to be the keywords describing their clients or services.
-Keyword research starts from the phrases your client would like to rank for, though of course, eventually you’ll have to see which ones are good ranking candidates.
+This is just dumbing down the concept of SEO, keyword research, and understanding what the client perceives to be the keywords describing their clients or services.
+Keyword research starts from the phrases your client currently ranks for and would like to rank for, though of course, eventually, you’ll have to see which ones are good ranking candidates.
 Give the client plenty of space where to write these down.
-Try to use this question in to nail down and target at least 20 keywords or key phrases to focus on.
+Try to use this question to nail down and target at least 20 keywords or key phrases to focus on.
 They will be your starting point.
+Don’t mention SEO, you’re bound to open a can of worms!
+If they are not aware of the right money keywords with buying intent, you’re going to need to help them find them.

 - What is it that makes your or services unique on the market?

-When you are competing with other products, the unique selling points of a product or service are usually the one which are able to make or break a sale.
+When you are competing with other products, the unique selling points of a product or service is usually the one which is able to make or break a sale.
 Dig these out from the client questionnaire, so that you can be sure they feature strongly on the site.
 They WILL make a significant difference.

 - Do you have any proof that your solutions are better than your competitors?

 We’re not suggesting your client is exaggerating their claims.
-But having such things as client testimonials, excellent feedback from clients, real product comparisons or product reviews, or other proof of excellence, will go a long away towards supplementing your sales copy.
+But having such things as client testimonials, excellent feedback from clients, real product comparisons or product reviews, or other proof of excellence will go a long way towards supplementing your sales copy.

 However, you don’t need to take this personally.
 When you go to an architect you do tell them whether you’d like two or three bedrooms, an ensuite bathroom or a walk-in wardroom.
 Doesn’t really make you an architect does it?